datacontroller/docs.datacontroller.io/docs/evaluation-agreement.md

 5.2 - Certain components of the Software are provided under various Open Source licenses that have been made available to Macro People Ltd. You may modify or replace only these Open-Sourced Components; provided that (i) the resultant Software is used in place of the unmodified Software, on a single computer; and (ii) you otherwise comply with the terms of this License and any applicable licensing terms governing use of the Open-Sourced Components.
 Macro People Ltd is not obligated to provide any maintenance, technical or other support for the resultant Software.

 ## 6. Exclusion of Warranties.
-THE SOFTWARE IS PROVIDED TO LICENSEE “AS IS”, AND ANY USE BY LICENSEE OF THE SOFTWARE WILL BE AT LICENSEE’S SOLE RISK.
+THE SOFTWARE IS PROVIDED TO LICENSEE "AS IS", AND ANY USE BY LICENSEE OF THE SOFTWARE WILL BE AT LICENSEE'S SOLE RISK.
 Macro People Ltd makes no warrranties relating to the softwtare, and disclaims all warranties (express or implied), including without limitation those of merchantability and fitness for any particular purpose.

 ## 7. Limitation of Liability.
 In no event shall Macro People Ltd be liable for any incidental, special, indirect or consequential damages whatsoever, including, without limitation, damages for loss of profits, loss of data, business interrupton or any other commercial damages or losses, arising out of or related to your use or inability to use the Macro People Ltd software, however caused, regardless of the theory of liabilty (contract, tort or otherwise) and even if Macro People Ltd has been advised of the possibility of such damages.